 Zuni Pueblo is a somewhat small town located in the state of New Mexico.
 With a population of 6,535 people and two constituent neighborhoods, Zuni Pueblo is the 37th largest community in New Mexico.

-Zuni Pueblo is a blue-collar town, with 39.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Zuni Pueblo is generally considered to be a blue-collar town.
+37.71% of the Zuni Pueblo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Zuni Pueblo is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Zuni Pueblo who work in personal care services (9.95%), sales jobs (8.57%), and office and administrative support (7.68%).
+There are especially a lot of people living in Zuni Pueblo who work in personal care services (9.88%), sales jobs (8.48%), and office and administrative support (8.23%).

-Telecommuters are a relatively large percentage of the workforce: 31.13% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.56% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Zuni Pueblo in 2010 was $10,792, which is low income relative to New Mexico and the nation.
-This equates to an annual income of $43,168 for a family of four.
-However, Zuni Pueblo contains both very wealthy and poor people as well.
-Zuni Pueblo also has one of the higher rates of people living in poverty in the nation, with 36.77% of its population below the federal poverty line.
+The per capita income in Zuni Pueblo in 2010 was $10,870, which is low income relative to New Mexico and the nation.
+This equates to an annual income of $43,480 for a family of four.
+Zuni Pueblo also has one of the higher rates of people living in poverty in the nation, with 37.54% of its population below the federal poverty line.

 The people who call Zuni Pueblo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zuni Pueblo residents report their race to be Native American, followed by White.
-Important ancestries of people in Zuni Pueblo include Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Zuni Pueblo include German, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Zuni Pueblo is Native American languages.
 Other important languages spoken here include English and Navajo.